Atoptool/atop/README.md

 it even shows network activity per process/thread.
 In combination with the optional daemon *atopgpud*, it also shows GPU activity on system level and process level.
+Furthermore cgroup-level resource consumption can be shown, optionally with the processes contained by these cgroups.

 ## Highlights